AndrewAltimit/Documentation/docs/aws.md

 Amazon Web Services (AWS) is a comprehensive cloud services platform that offers a wide range of services to help developers build, deploy, and manage applications.
 AWS provides everything from compute and storage resources to machine learning and analytics services.

+## Best Practices

+- **Security**: Implement the principle of least privilege with IAM, use encryption, and follow AWS security best practices.
+- **Cost Optimization**: Leverage auto-scaling, spot instances, and other cost-saving techniques.
+- **Backup and Recovery**: Regularly create and test backups to ensure data durability and recoverability.
+- **Monitoring and Logging**: Use Amazon CloudWatch, AWS X-Ray, and other monitoring tools to track application performance and diagnose issues.
+- **Performance**: Optimize performance by using caching, Content Delivery Networks (CDNs), and other performance-enhancing techniques.
+- **Infrastructure as Code**: Use AWS CloudFormation or Terraform to manage your infrastructure as code and maintain version control.

 ## Services

 ### Compute